krampstudio/future.js/README.md

  - Web Component : content re-render on attribute change (if udpate is set to true)
  - Web Component : extend from HTML element or another web component

-## TODO

-### Arch

- - clean up public and create a clean sample
- - remove lo-dash ?
-It's heavy and some features overlap with ES6
- - integrate aja.js

-### Web Component

- - attributes multivalue type
- - render event (linked to DOM `change` event)
- - find a better way to attach the node instance to the events
- - implement states
- - methods
- - extends/is
- - prevent to use some attr like is
- - Support HTML template in content
- - styling
- - jsdoc fwc

-### Router

- - core Router
- - API
- - register components dynamically
- - DI integration

-### Services

- - Service structure and registration (or DI)

-### Tests

- - Test with multiple components of the same type
- - automatize qunit tests (needs to run test.html; so karma may be removed).
-Need to test polyfill with phantomJS >= 2.0.0
- - integrate sauce labs to see the real browser support
- - code coverage

-### Bundling

- - separate libraries from source
- - separate source map (or look for a format that firefox can read)
- - uglify the final bundle

 ## License